The Coven-Meyerowitz tiling conditions for 3 prime factors: the even case: Structure on unfibered grids

 \subsection{Special unfibered structures}

-We will need to pay special attention to the case when $\Phi_N|A$ for some $N|M$, yet there exists a $D(N)$-grid $\Lambda$ such that $\Div_N(A\cap\Lambda)$ does not include some of the ``top differences'' on that scale.
-We now review the results of \cite{LaLo2} in this case.
-These results will be applied both to the tiling set $A$ in a tiling $A\oplus B=\ZZ_M$, on the scale $M$, and to subsets of $A$ (which do not need to be tiling complements) on various scales.
+We will need the structure results of \cite{LaLo2} for unfibered grids with missing top differences.
+We will apply then both to the set $A$ in a tiling $A\oplus B=\ZZ_M$, on the scale $M$, and to subsets of $A$ (which do not need to be tiling complements) on various scales.
 Therefore, in this section we do not require $A$ to be a tile.
-Since our reworking of the fibered grids case applies to both the odd and even cases, we include the odd case results in Lemma \ref{odd_struct}.

-We will work under the following set of assumptions for unfibered grids with missing top differences.
+We only state Lemma \ref{even_struct} in the even case; for the odd case, see \cite[Section 6.2]{LaLo2}.